- 4

 - March

-What Is a Fake IT Support Attack?
+What is a Fake IT Support Attack?

-| Stage | What the Hacker Does | Objective |
+| Step | What Hackers Do | Objective |

 |---|---|---|

-| Stage 1 | Spam Bomb — sends thousands of spam emails to the target | Create stress so the victim welcomes any help |
+| Step 1 | Spam Bomb — Send thousands of spam emails to the target | Create stress so the victim wants help |

-| Stage 2 | Phone call introducing themselves as the organization's IT Support | Build credibility using technical jargon to appear professional |
+| Step 2 | Phone call introducing themselves as the organization's IT Support | Build credibility using technical jargon to appear professional |

-| Stage 3 | Request Remote Access via Teams, AnyDesk, or TeamViewer | Gain access to the victim's computer |
+| Step 3 | Request Remote Access via Teams, AnyDesk, or TeamViewer | Gain access to the victim's computer |

-| Stage 4 | Install a C2 Framework (Havoc, Cobalt Strike) | Plant a backdoor for long-term control |
+| Step 4 | Install C2 Framework (Havoc, Cobalt Strike) | Plant a backdoor for long-term machine control |

-| Stage 5 | Steal data or deploy Ransomware for extortion | Access critical data or encrypt the entire system |
+| Step 5 | Steal data or install Ransomware for ransom | Access critical data or encrypt all system files |

-Why Is This Attack So Effective?
+Why is This Attack So Effective?

-Traditional Phishing vs Fake IT Support
+Traditional Phishing vs Fake IT Support Comparison

 | Comparison | Traditional Phishing | Fake IT Support |